alejandroschuler/r4ds-courses/0-intro-plotting.md

 Aesthetics
 ===
 - Aesthetics aren't just for mapping columns to the x- and y-axis
-- Or we could have done a shape
+- We could have used a shape

 ```r